Find Affordable College Courses

 Atlanta, GA

-Emory University ranked #7 on this year’s Most Popular Psychology Bachelor’s Degree Schools in Georgia list.
-Located in the city of Atlanta, Emory is a private not-for-profit school with a large student population.
+Emory University came in at #7 in this year’s edition of the Most Popular Psychology Bachelor’s Degree Schools in Georgia ranking.
+Located in the city of Atlanta, Emory is a private not-for-profit college with a large student population.

 Of the 140 students majoring in psychology at Emory, 21% are male and 79% are female.